suronomo/benchmark_k8s_docker-swarm/algorithms/installation_configuration_k8s_docker-swarm/playbook_k8s_installation_and_configuration.md

-# Kubernetes Installation and Configuration Algorithm
+# Kubernetes installation and configuration algorithm

-## MASTER
+### Common steps (Kubernetes & Docker-Swarm for manager machine)

-1. Initialize master and worker nodes
+1. Initialize manager and worker nodes (hosts: all)
 2. Disable swap and update `/etc/fstab`
 3. Check if `br_netfilter` is enabled
 4. Check if `ip6tables` is set to 1